 Quaker education is not focused on providing you with the “correct” answer, which you can then foist upon the world.
 Rather, our focus is to equip you – and your children – with the tools and confidence you need to share your own faith story.
 To that end, Wilmington Friends Meeting offers Christian education opportunities for seekers and believers of all ages.

-Our Adult Sunday School class, taught by Lee Bowman, is using the Living The Word curriculum to allow Friends to study the passage of the day in-depth.
-This provides Friends with the opportunity to discuss the sermon and share how we feel that the passage can apply to our own lives and to the life of the Church.
-If you’re attending this class, plan on some interesting conversations on reading the Bible with Friendly eyes and hearts!
+The Teen class will be taught by Darlene Newby and Pastor Julie Rudd, and the Adult class will be taught by Lee Bowman.
+Both classes will use educational materials from Living the Word, which allows participants to delve into the passage used in morning worship.
+This provides Friends with the opportunity to discuss the sermon, learn more about the history behind the passage, and share how we feel that the passage can apply to our own lives and to the life of the Church.
+Plan on some interesting conversations on reading the Bible with Friendly eyes and hearts!